Va1ord/Code-Marathon-5-days/README.md

 See you soon
-Maybe I'll start developing a bot and work with the new API I plan to work with the Telegram API and Telegram Stars So, I made a repository (private) with the work of the Telegram Stars, but I have some things to do in the near future There's a Twitch API, and I might work with it in my free time
+Maybe I'll start developing a bot and work with the new API I plan to work with the Telegram API and Telegram Stars So, I made a repository (private) with the work of the Telegram Stars (modified the README file right now), but I have some things to do in the near future
+There's a Twitch API, and I might work with it in my free time

   First day - Сarts.